Krip9Gamer/Apollo/README.md

 # Apollo
-Apollo is an Open-Source Discord Moderation bot for DiscordJS and Eris.
+Apollo is an Open-Source Discord Moderation using the Eris API.

 ####
 Features:
  - Basic Moderation Commands
  - Fast Reaction
  - AutoMod
- - Made in typescript :slight_smile:
+ - Made in typescript